 - If you wish to take any French or Dutch course other than those at the elementary level (i.e., requiring no prior knowledge of the language – French-LFR 101; Dutch-LDU 101), you will be required to take a language placement test (oral and written) on the Thursday of orientation week.
 This will ensure that you are registered for the language class that truly corresponds with your language level and will prevent you from being placed in a class that is too advanced or not advanced enough.

 - Please note that, due to differences between European and American learning outcome expectations for foreign language instruction, the level (course number) at which you are placed in the Vesalius College language programme may not correspond with the course level achieved at your home university; it may be lower.
 You should inform your home university advisor of this potential discrepancy and should request that your home university grant you language credit, even if the language ‘course number’ you take at Vesalius is lower than what you would take at your home university.

-- On the Pre-Registration Form, you should list your language course choice in the same way that you list other courses.
+- You should list your language course choice in the same way that you list other courses.
 If you list any language course other than the basic level course, however, Vesalius will not automatically pre-register you for that course until you have taken the placement test and have been placed in the appropriate course level based upon test results.

 - Please note that the French Literature course offered by Vesalius College and the advanced course offered by the VUB are taught entirely in French.
 You must place into these classes by taking the placement test.

 - The Internship Course, INT 381, can be added to your online course pre-registration.
 Registering for the internship does not guarantee an internship position, however.

 - Therefore, your pre-registration should consist of a full course load (4-5 courses) of academic courses plus at least three fall-back options, all of which have been pre-approved by your home university for credit/grade transfer.

 - If you wish to apply for the internship program, you must follow the application guidelines described on the Vesalius Internship Program page.